exercism/cli/README.md

 Goals
 ===========

-Provide non-Ruby developers an easy way to work with [exercism.io](http://exercism.io).
+Provide developers an easy way to work with [exercism.io](http://exercism.io) that doesn't require a Ruby environment.

-This tool is under heavy development.
+This tool is in beta testing.
+All of the major functionality has been implemented.
+Please help us work out the kinks by using it to access the site.

 If you want something more stable to access exercism.io, please see the [ruby gem](https://github.com/kytrinyx/exercism).

 Development